Halloween Pin-up by American Painter Gil Elvgren (1914 – 1980); pin-up girl and advertising artist, and illustrator.

 Halloween Pin-up depicts a swee and sexy petite black haired brunette sitting on a blue cushioned bar stool with metal legs, wearing black lace meshed lingerie brasier and painties with a black garter belt that connects to her sheer black stockings; with her feet placed in open toe and heel silver shoes.

-In her right hand she is holding a medium size pumpkin, in which she has carved out cuttings for eye brows, eyes, a nose and a smiling mouth with two front teeth; and we can see the cut out pumpkin pieces laying on the checkered light and dark blue floor; and the knife that she used in her artistic creation in her left hand just above the pumpkin.
+In her right hand of the Halloween Pin-up she holds a medium size pumpkin, in which she has carved out cuttings for eye brows, eyes, a nose and a smiling mouth with two front teeth; and we can see the cut out pumpkin pieces laying on the checkered light and dark blue floor; and the knife that she used in her artistic creation in her left hand just above the pumpkin.

 Info Below Derived From Wikipedia.org